-To get the DIP availability for your Standard Load Balancer resources:
+To get the health probe status for your standard load balancer resources:

-- Select the DIP Availability metric with Avg aggregation type.
+Select the Health Probe Status metric with Avg aggregation type.

-- Apply a filter on the required VIP IP address or port (or both).
+Apply a filter on the required frontend IP address or port (or both).

 Health probes fail for the following reasons:

-- You configure a health probe to a port that is not listening or not responding or is using the wrong protocol.
-If your service is using direct server return (DSR, or floating IP) rules, make sure that the service is listening on the IP address of the NIC's IP configuration and not just on the loopback that's configured with the front-end IP address.
+You configure a health probe to a port that isn’t listening or not responding or is using the wrong protocol.
+If your service is using direct server return or floating IP rules, make sure that the service is listening on the IP address of the NIC's IP configuration and not just on the loopback that's configured with the front-end IP address.

-- Your probe is not permitted by the Network Security Group, the VM's guest OS firewall, or the application layer filters.
+Your probe isn’t permitted by the Network Security Group, the VM's guest OS firewall, or the application layer filters.